laserpants/sagacious-cpp/README.md

 int x = 1 + 1; // here, x is an lvalue, and 1 + 1 an rvalue
 ```
 Unfortunately, the left-right analogy doesn't quite hold up, and with the introduction of rvalue *references*, things get even more complicated.
 As a starting point for this discussion, we will think of it in the following way:
-* Lvalues are named objects that last longer than a single expression (think ‘l’ as in lingering :smiley:).
+* Lvalues are named objects that last longer than a single expression (as a useful mnemonic, think ‘l’ as in lingering :smiley:).
 All *variables* are lvalues.
 * Rvalues are temporaries.
 The lifetime of an rvalue is limited to the expression in which it is defined.

 Rvalues cannot be used as a left operand of an assignment.
 The following will therefore *not* work: